-4 Connection Curves Construction and Alignment
+3 Connection Curves Construction and Alignment

-A trimming curve, represented as a (closed) linear polygon in the parameter space of the trimmed surface, can not be used as a connection curve directly.
+A trimming curve, represented as a closed linear polygon in the parameter space of the trimmed surface, can not be used as a connection curve directly.
 A connection curve has to be constructed separately.
-An intuitive approach is to construct a cubic B-spline or piecewise Bézier curve that interpolates the vertices of the trimming curve in the parameter space and use its image under the surface definition as the connection curve [8].
-This conection curve, however, can not be used in the subsequent blend construction process because, after the mapping of the surface definition, it is no longer a B-spline or a piecewise Bézier curve.
-Besides, a connection curve constructed this way has a degree of 18, not suitable for stable numerical computation.
+An intuitive approach is to construct a cubic B-spline or piecewise Bézier curve that interpolates the vertices of the trimming curve in the parameter space and use its image under the surface definition as the connection curve [8][14].
+This connection curve, however, can not be used in the subsequent blend construction process because, after the mapping of the surface definition, it is no longer a B-spline or a piecewise Bézier curve.
+Besides, a connection curve constructed for bicubic B-spline base surfaces with cubic trimming curves has a degree ≥ 18 , not suitable for stable numerical computation.